This article deals with the feudal system of Medieval Europe, focussing on western Europe.

 From the 10th century at the latest the central figure of medieval warfare was the mounted warrior.
 This figure is known by various names in different parts of Europe – chevalier in France, cavalier in Italy, caballero in Spain, ritter in Germany and knight in England.

 The innovation which gave mounted warriors a distinct advantage over soldiers fighting on foot seems to have been the iron stirrup.
 This allowed them to put their whole weight behind their weapons – lances, battle axes, great swords – which combined with the height the horse to give them a decisive military superiority.

 These mounted soldiers began life as rough henchmen of the magnates and local lords.
-However, with the increasing expense of their equipment – horses, armour and so on – lords found it more convenient to grant many of them their own small fiefs, so that they could pay their own expenses.
+However, with the increasing expense of their equipment – horses, armor and so on – lords found it more convenient to grant many of them their own small fiefs, so that they could pay their own expenses.
 This turned them into fully-fledged, albeit junior, members of the landed aristocracy.
 In most of Europe (the British Isles are the exemption here, as in much else) this knightly class gained all the legal privileges of the higher nobility.

 Manors were economic and political units – blocs of farm land which formed the base on which the whole panoply of fief-holding was built.
 Fiefs consisted of one or more manors; and manors provided a fief-holder with income, status and power.